codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 ## Laying out using Bootstrap's grid system

-To make laying out task simpler, some great minds on earth have invented grid system.
+To simplify laying out task, Bootstrap uses grid system.
 The idea is simple.
 Every container can be divided into 12 columns which has the same width.
-Each of the container's children will take some columns (up to 12) to adapt our design.
+Each of the container's children will take some columns (up to 12) to adapt the design purpose.
 Let's say when we want to create a product grid with many cards like the image below.
 Each card will take 3 columns and we will have 4 cards per row.
-Let's see how Bootstrap's Grid can help us in this case.
+Let's see how Bootstrap's Grid can help in this case.

 `Sample image:`
 ![product grid](/images/bootstrap/3/grid.jpg)